scrtlabs/catalyst/README.rst

 OS X + virtualenv + matplotlib
 -------------------------------------

-A note about using matplotlib in virtual enviroments on OS X: it may be necessary to add
+A note about using matplotlib in virtual enviroments on OS X: it may be necessary to run

 .. code-block:: python

-    backend : TkAgg
+    echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc

-to your ``~/.matplotlib/matplotlibrc`` file, in order to override the default ``macosx`` backend for your system, which may not be accessible from inside the virtual environment.
+in order to override the default ``macosx`` backend for your system, which may not be accessible from inside the virtual environment.
 This will allow Catalyst to open matplotlib charts from within a virtual environment, which is useful for displaying the performance of your backtests.
 To learn more about matplotlib backends, please refer to the
 `matplotlib backend documentation <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_.